Procedural Rules, 29 CFR Part 2700

 (d) Form of opposition.
 An opposition to a motion for summary decision shall include a memorandum of points and authorities specifying why the moving party is not entitled to summary decision and may be supported by affidavits or other verified documents.
 The opposition shall also include a separate concise statement of each genuine issue of material fact necessary to be litigated, supported by a reference to any accompanying affidavits or other verified documents.
 Material facts identified as not in issue by the moving party shall be deemed admitted for purposes of the motion unless controverted by the statement in opposition.
 If a party does not respond in opposition, summary decision, if appropriate, shall be entered in favor of the moving party.

 (e) Affidavits.
 Supporting and opposing affidavits shall be made on personal knowledge and shall show affirmatively that the affiant is competent to testify to the matters stated.
 Sworn or certified copies of all papers or parts of papers referred to in an affidavit shall be attached to the affidavit or be incorporated by reference if not otherwise a matter of record.
-The judge shall permit affidavits to be supplemented or opposed by depositions, answers to interrogatories, admissions, or further affidavits.
+The ALJ shall permit affidavits to be supplemented or opposed by depositions, answers to interrogatories, admissions, or further affidavits.

 (f) Case not fully adjudicated on motion.
-If a motion for summary decision is denied in whole or in part, the Judge shall ascertain what material facts are controverted and shall issue an order directing further proceedings as appropriate.
+If a motion for summary decision is denied in whole or in part, the ALJ shall ascertain what material facts are controverted and shall issue an order directing further proceedings as appropriate.

-§ 2700.68 Substitution of the Judge.
+§ 2700.68 Substitution of the ALJ

-§ 2700.69 Decision of the Judge.
+§ 2700.69 Decision of the ALJ

 Subpart H – Review by the Commission

-§ 2700.70 Petitions for discretionary review.
+§ 2700.70 Petitions for discretionary review

 (b) Review discretionary.
 Review by the Commission shall not be a matter of right but of the sound discretion of the Commission.
 Review by the Commission shall be granted only by affirmative vote of at least two of the Commissioners present and voting.